cjuan-code/Barautos_FW_PHP_OO_AngularJS/README.md

 ## Preview
 The next images are a sample of how the application looks like at this moment.
 This project isn't finished yet, therefore there are some more features to add like the login, cart among others.

-## Getting Started
-To run this code you would need to install the XAMPP stack and import a database.

 ### Homepage
 ![Preview home](https://user-images.githubusercontent.com/79716922/109893220-8d6d9700-7c8b-11eb-9351-6b31172a3a53.png)